-Bob Adams has approximately 40 years of experience in local government management.
+Bob Adams has over 40 years of experience in local government management.
 In addition to a broad understanding of all city services, he has expertise in change management, sharing and consolidating services, public/private partnerships, performance management, team development, goal setting and civic engagement.
-Bob also has significant expertise in finance, human resources, economic development, and labor relations.
+Bob has significant expertise in finance, human resources, economic development, and labor relations.

 Ms. Paula Connors

 Manager, Bond Finance, California Infrastructure and Economic Development Bank (Retired)

 Paula Connors has spent over 35 years in local and state government advocating and facilitating economic development and public benefit projects.
 Ms. Connors has served the state in many capacities including at the California State Treasurer’s Office and with the California Infrastructure and Economic Development Bank (I-Bank).
 She has also served in multiple roles in both Orange County and Riverside County supporting local government and also as the California Enterprise Development Authority’s first Executive Director.
 Ms. Connors’ expertise is in the areas of community development, economic development, non-profit finance and public finance.

 Ms. Connors has a BA in political science with honors from the University of California, Riverside and numerous professional certificates and advance coursework.